rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 For larger dataset sizes (10M-35M triples), Comunica starts experiencing overhead from data crossing the V8/C++ barrier when requesting large numbers of intermediate results from HDT.
 At these dataset scales, a dedicated persisted triple store for Comunica could avoid this overhead.
-But this is currently not part of the roadmap.
+But this is currently not a primary aim of Comunica.

 In general, the JavaScript-based Comunica engine can perform similar to Java-based engines, despite Java benefiting from compilation source code to byte code (after which JIT compilation occurs to machine code),